markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.5.0 =
+- Add: Customization: Enable template location stack, contributed by @misfist
+- Bugfix: Hooks: support the term_description hook, thanks to @vitaefit (feature) and @misfist (hook name)
+- Bugfix: Shortcode syntax validation: exclude certain cases involving scripts, thanks to @andreasra
+- Bugfix: Shortcode syntax validation: complete message with hint about setting, thanks to @andreasra
+- Bugfix: Shortcode syntax validation: limit length of quoted string to 300 characters, thanks to @andreasra
+- Update: Shortcode syntax validation: add more information around the setting, thanks to @andreasra
+- Bugfix: Shortcodes: Dashboard: warning about '&gt;' escapement disruption in WordPress Block Editor

 = 2.4.0 =
+- Add: Shortcodes: syntax validation for balanced footnote start and end tag short codes
-- Bugfix: initialize hard link address as empty to fix undefined variable bug, thanks to @a223123131
+- Bugfix: initialize hard link address variable to empty to fix 'undefined variable' bug, thanks to @a223123131
-- Bugfix: Shortcodes: Dashboard: warning about '&gt;' escapement disruption in WordPress Block Editor
 - Bugfix: Shortcodes: Dashboard: remove new option involving HTML comment tags only usable in source mode
-- Add: Customization: Enable template location stack, contributed by @misfist
 - Bugfix: optimize template load and process according to settings, thanks to @misfist
-- Add: Shortcodes: syntax validation for balanced footnote start and end tag short codes
 - Bugfix: Reference container: Row borders: adapt left padding to the presence of an optional left border
 - Bugfix: Reference container: Label: set empty label to U+202F NNBSP for more robustness, thanks to @lukashuggenberg
 - Bugfix: Scroll offset: initialize to safer one third window height for more robustness, thanks to @lukashuggenberg
-- Bugfix: Reference container: add class 'footnote_plugin_symbol' to disambiguate repurposed class footnote_plugin_link
+- Bugfix: Reference container: add class 'footnote_plugin_symbol' to disambiguate repurposed class 'footnote_plugin_link'

 = 2.3.0 =
 - Add: optional hard links in referrers and backlinks for AMP compatibility, thanks to @psykonevro and @martinneumannat